zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 > You will need both [tex2dds](https://github.com/Morilli/Ritoddstex/releases) by Morilli and [texconv](https://github.com/microsoft/DirectXTex/releases) by Microsoft.
 These are both small CLI utilities.
 Install both of these to a folder you can remember later.
 {.is-info}

 This tutorial uses CMD, but you can use Powershell if you want, you just need to adjust the commands quite a bit as loops arent similar and some tools aren't the same as in CMD.
-Also, to use env vars in Powershell you need to append `$env:` ex. `%pbe%` becomes `$env:pbe` in Powershell.
+Also, to use env vars in Powershell you need to append `$env:` ex., `%pbe%` becomes `$env:pbe` in Powershell.

 ## 1. Extract your mod and it's wad file
 Extract your mod's Fantome or Zip file to a folder using 7-Zip or Winrar.
 To add 7-Zip options to your context menu follow this guide [Fix 7-Zip Option Missing From Context Menu](https://www.intowindows.com/fix-7-zip-option-missing-from-context-menu/).
 Additionally, for easier access to mod files in the future, set Fantome files to open by default with 7-Zip or Winrar.